Parent Code of Ethics & Grievance Procedures

 Complaint Handling Process

-When a complaint is received, either in writing, over the phone or face-to-face, by Bebe Ballet, the person receiving the complaint (the admin team or the Principal) will:
+When a complaint is received in writing, the person receiving the complaint (the admin team or the Principal) will:

 §listen carefully and ask questions to understand the nature and extent of the problem;